syncfusion-content/blazor-docs/blazor/pivot-table/tool-bar.md

                 {
                     if ((row["ReportName"] as string).Equals(renameReport))
                     {
-                        cmd1 = new SqlCommand("DELETE FROM ReportTable WHERE ReportName LIKE '%" + renameReport + "%'", sqlConn);
+                        cmd1 = new SqlCommand("delete from ReportTable where ReportName like '%" + renameReport + "%'", sqlConn);
                         break;
                     }
                 }